Underground water impact report (UWIR) for the Surat CMA

 The annual reports provide updates on the implementation of the UWIR management strategies.

-They also discuss any changes to circumstances that could impact on the predictions made in the UWIR (e.g. changes to development planning by resource authority holders).
+They also discuss any changes to circumstances that could impact on the predictions made in the UWIR (e.g. changes to development planning by resource tenure holders).

-Note: No annual report was published in 2015 because the 2016 Surat UWIR provides an update on the implementation of management strategies.
+Note: No annual report was published in 2015 because the Surat UWIR 2016 provided an update on the implementation of management strategies.

 - Conduct a bore search for information about the predicted impacts of water extraction on individual bores.